-Ejections by the officials may not be appealed.
+Ejections by the officials may not be appealed, except as allowed by the TSSAA Constitution and Bylaws.
 The athletic administrator will only make a determination of what type of ejection occurred.

 The ejected student may not wear his/her uniform during the suspended game.
 He/she may travel with the team and stand on the sidelines or sit on the bench.